wandb/docs/docs/guides/runs/create_runs.md

 Where values enclosed in angle brackets (`< >`) are placeholders for the actual values of the entity, project, and run ID.

-## Find the unique ID of your run
+## Find generated run ID

-If you do not specify a run ID when you initialize a run, W&B generates a random run ID.
+If you do not specify a run ID when you initialize a run, W&B generates a random run ID for you.
 You can find the unique ID of a run in the W&B App UI.

 1. Navigate to the W&B App UI at [https://wandb.ai/home](https://wandb.ai/home).
 2. Navigate to the W&B project you specified when you initialized the run.